rafapereirabr/otp-travel-time-matrix/README.md

 ##### Step 2: Download files to your folder

-Most of the files you need are in this repository alredy.
+Most of the files you need are in this repository already.
 The other files you can download from here:

 * [jython-standalone.jar](http://search.maven.org/remotecontent?filepath=org/python/jython-standalone/2.7.0/jython-standalone-2.7.0.jar)